k3jph/corona/_posts/2020-11-29-reinforcement-learning-agent-based-models-and-radiation-doses-for-cancer-treatment.md

 decouple the system.
 That is, multiple start points can be used as the starting point and tested for convergence.
-Monte Carlo methods have previously been used with simulated annealing to address this problem, as the authors note, so this is entirely unheard of.
+Monte Carlo methods have previously been used with simulated annealing to address this problem, as the authors note, so this is not entirely unheard of.
 I think another way to address this may be to use genetic algorithms to try to optimize the finding across parallel runs.